-Wo ould the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? \boxtimes В. Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes C. Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes
+Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? В. Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? $\boxtimes$ C. Disturb any human remains, including those interred outside of dedicated cemeteries? $\boxtimes$